 For more information, check out these two articles from CUAnchutz Today featuring our middle school field trips and high school mental health workshops.

-Goal: Expose high school students to health professions careers and to healthy lifestyles.
+Goal: Expose high school students to health professions careers and to healthy lifestyles

 Participants: High school students from across the entire state of Colorado.